Brain hemorrhage in Thailand (Brain AVM)

 Operation for 10 hours in Bangkok hospital Pattaya

-Brain hemorrhage / Stroke in Thailand – I was sitting in our apartment in Pattaya when I felt something happen in my head.
+Brain hemorrhage (Brain AVM)/ Stroke in Thailand – I was sitting in our apartment in Pattaya when I felt something happen in my head.
 Just like a click in my head.
 I started sweating uncontrollably and became completely confused and very dizzy.

 I threw up and tried to get in touch with my girlfriend but I could not figure out how to use my cell phone.
 It took an hour before I figure out how to get the call to the girlfriend.
 She was there in 10 minutes, and we were rushed to Bangkok Hospital in Pattaya.

-Here they found out I had a brain hemorrhage (Stroke).
+Here they found out I had a brain hemorrhage (Brain AVM)).
 Then they started contacting my insurance (Pacific Cross Thailand – WARNING, NEVER use this insurance company).

-Bad insurance company reply about my brain hemorrhage in Thailand
+Bad insurance company replied about my brain hemorrhage (Brain AVM) in Thailand

 My insurance company replied back that they would not cover my hospital stay nor could they cover the surgery itself.
 I was in big trouble.
 So my girlfriend got hold of my Danish family and they got money transferred to the hospital within 1-2 days.
 Then the doctors could start operating on me.